Back to Kohler Guides

 • Solenoid valve not fully closing

-• Solenoid coil in fault state requiring power reset
+• Solenoid coil in a fault state needing a power

-• Soap or grease buildup on sensor window
+• Soap or grease buildup on the sensor window

 Official Manufacturer Manual